 - The Guild of Students, in order to facilitate your membership of the Guild and access to their services (we provide them with your name, gender, date of birth, nationality, residency for fees, student ID number, contact details, programme details, year of study, your School and whether you have informed us you have dependents).
 Occasionally we share data to implement measures and sanctions arising in relation to misconduct proceedings;

-- Local authorities, including for Council Tax purposes (in particular, we have an agreement with Birmingham City Council to share student data to assist with the students’ applications for exemption from Council Tax);
+- Local authorities, including for Council Tax purposes (in particular, we have an agreement with Birmingham City Council to share student data to assist with the students’ applications for exemption from Council Tax), care leavers data to enable local authorities to perform their public functions;

 - Occasionally and when necessary, the police and other law enforcement agencies, for the prevention or detection of crime;